 Bitcoin futures exchange-traded funds (ETFs) have arrived, with the Securities and Exchange Commission (SEC) giving the green light for the ProShares’ Bitcoin Strategy ETF (BITO), and several others expected to follow suit.

-By buying a BTC futures ETF, you are a party to a contract settled in cash at a future date.
+By buying a BTC futures ETF, you are party to a contract settled in cash at a future date.

 1. Counterparty risk